kevindude6/unspecified-technical-assessment/README.md

 - `docker-compose down -v` will wipe the volumes
 - Current docker-compose dev file is persisted in a volume, but without a specific path.
 This would need to be changed in a real scenario

+## Additional Feature
+The assessment requests an additional feature.
+I added i18n translation, so you can toggle between English and Japanese (machine translated)

+I thought it would be neat and it wasn't too hard.

 ## Meta Commentary
 This was a tough assessment.
 Not that the functionality is difficult, but the "plan to spend 60-90 minutes" confuses me.
 While there are "no extra points" for being faster or slower, the assessment also suggests treating it like a real project that will be onboarding other developers.
 That means, to me, laying a strong foundation and choosing the right tools for the job.
 I don't think that can be done in 90 minutes.